istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

   - {}
 {{< /text >}}

-### Autenticated Identity : The following example will authorize only the authenticated users
+### Authenticated Identity : The following example will authorize only the authenticated users

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1